 As a lot of our readers know, from 2001 to 2004 we traveled coastal Mexico and Central America aboard our 42-foot sailboat.
-We visited Banderas Bay and Puerto Vallarta twice, and we have many wonderful memories of both visits.
+Twice we visited Banderas Bay and Puerto Vallarta, Mexico, and we have many wonderful memories of both visits.
 The first time we visited Banderas Bay in 2001, we dropped anchor in a beautiful bay just off the sleepy little fishing town of La Cruz de Huanacaxtle, just a few miles up the coast from Puerto Vallarta.
 The dinghy landing beach was just off Ana Banana’s, the quintessential beach bar/hangout joint.
 We whiled away many fun hours there with our fellow cruisers, enjoying margaritas and mellow music.

 In 2009 we decided to take a vacation back to Puerto Vallarta and Banderas Bay.
 In eight years, PV had lost a lot of its exotic charm and had transformed into a smoggy, traffic-clogged city dealing with too many people and other growing pains.
 But La Cruz was the real heartbreaker.
 The quaint, undiscovered bay was in throes of development.
 A huge, modern new marina had taken over most of the anchorage, and Ana Banana’s had lost its waterfront – and dinghy beach – to a giant condominium project.
 Ah, progress.

 Fast-forward to early this year.
 I was approaching burnout with my work and in desperate need of a beach fix, and we were both craving REAL Mexican food.
 Almost in unison, two words popped into our heads: Isla Mujeres!